 The Vanguard 500 Index fund is a fund for investors looking to gain exposure to the US market.
 It provides low-cost diversification across most of the US stocks that you will find on any major index such as S&P500 or NASDAQ100.

-Since it was launched in 1976, VFINX now has over $4.73 billion worth of assets with an annualized return of 11.19%.
+Since it was launched in 1976, VFINX now has an asset value of 266.3 billion as of March 2022, invested in 510 holdings with an annualized return of 11.19%.
 The fund aims at investing in investment-grade bonds and dividend-paying stocks.
 It targets 60%-65% in bonds, and 35-40% in stocks.

 You can invest $1000, or any amount you want to start with and add more later on as your investments grow in value.